Northern Thailand Tuk-Tuk Adventure

 The maximum group size for each trip is 12 people.
 Each trip will consist of up to 6 Tuk Tuks and a support vehicle carrying bags, spare parts, water, and snacks.

 You have the option to be chauffeured or drive the Tuk Tuk yourself.
 All travellers who wish to drive a Tuk Tuk MUST have a driving license from their own country (manual gear) and an International Driving Permit (IDP).
 No previous Tuk Tuk driving experience is necessary as you will receive in-depth training on Day 1.
-If you don’t usually drive a manual/stick shift car then we strongly recommend you choose the chauffeur-driven option.
-At the end of the training session, all drivers must pass a test.
+Your IDP MUST have a CATEGORY A STAMP to allow you to drive your Tuk Tuk - without this you'll need to choose our CHAUFFEUR DRIVEN option At the end of the training session, all drivers must pass a test.
 If the guide/training team believes you have not reached the standard to pass the test then unfortunately you will not be able to drive on the roads (More time and training will be given to help you if possible).
 The decision of the training team is final.

 Our Tuk Tuks are specially customized to not only cope perfectly with the twisty and sometimes steep mountain roads but also to give extra comfort and views.
 There are Bluetooth speakers for you to play your favourite road trip tunes and you can even roll back the roof if you fancy catching some sun!
 When we drive, your guide will be in the lead Tuk Tuk and everyone travels in convoy with the support vehicle at the rear (the support vehicle takes all your luggage, spare parts for the Tuk Tuks – always best to be prepared! – and huge amounts of water!).
 And do note that each Tuk Tuk has a walkie talkie so not only can your guide let you know all sorts of information but you can also ask any questions or simply chat to your fellow travellers!